insin/newforms/docs/forms_api.rst

       :param Object kwargs.attrs:
          additional HTML attributes to be added to the field's widget.

-   .. js:function:: BoundField#asHidden([kwargs])
+   .. js:function:: BoundField#cssClasses([extraClasses])

-      Renders the field as a hidden field.

-      :param Object kwargs: widget options, which are as follows
+      Returns a string of space-separated CSS classes to be applied to the field.

-      :param Object kwargs.attrs:
+      :param String extraClasses:
-         additional HTML attributes to be added to the field's widget.
+         additional CSS classes to be applied to the field

-   .. js:function:: BoundField#value()

-      Returns the raw value to display for this BoundField, using data if the form is bound, or the initial value otherwise

    .. js:function:: BoundField#labelTag([kwargs])

       Creates a ``<label>`` for the field if it has an ``id`` attribute, otherwise generates a text label.

-      :param Object kwargs: label customisation options, which are as follows:
+      :param Object kwargs: label options, which are as follows:

       :param String kwargs.contents:
          custom contents for the label -- if not provided, label contents will